jlyonsmith/HowTo/Install/Restic Backup Software.md

 WantedBy=timers.target
 ```

-Enable the time with `systemctl --user enable restic-backup.timer`.
+Enable the timer with `systemctl --user enable restic-backup.timer`.

 Check with `systemctl --user list-timers`.

-### Create a Prune Timer
+### Create a Prune Service and Timer

 Add a separate pruning service that runs less frequently.
 Add a file `~/.config/systemd/user/restic-prune.service`: